 History of Musical Film

-Every major Hollywood studio of the 1930s developed its own particular style of screen musical, and its own bevy of resident musical stars.
+Every major Hollywood studio of the 1930s developed its own particular style of screen musical, and had its own bevy of musical stars under contract.
 It was almost as if each studio's executives felt their formula was a sort of talisman guaranteeing success.
-This did not leave room for frequent artistic innovation, but it resulted in a decade packed with enjoyable (if predictable) cinematic entertainment.
+This did not leave room for much artistic innovation, but it resulted in a decade packed with enjoyable (if predictable) cinematic entertainment.
 Hollywood produced more feature length musicals during the 1930s than during any other decade.
 We already covered Busby Berkeley's Warner Brothers series and RKO's Astaire-Rogers films, Here is what the other studios were up to during these musical-packed years.

 Goldwyn: Eddie Cantor